What You Can Do to Improve Mesothelioma Survival

 Get a Second Opinion

 There will be several different methods preferred when treating a patient, and many different experiences and research to pull from.
-Having more than one mesothelioma specialist work together on the patient’s diagnosis and treatment can be beneficial and can help narrow down the best possible treatment even further.
+Having more than one mesothelioma specialist work together on the patient’s diagnosis and treatment can be beneficial and help narrow down the best possible treatment even further.

 All patients have rights, and one of these rights is the opportunity to gain a second opinion regarding the diagnosis and treatment options.
 This just means that the patient has the ability to consult with another specialist to confirm a diagnosis or find different types of treatment options available.

 Seek Support and Resources

 Developing a strong support system is just as much of a necessity as working with a team of medical specialists.
-Patients will find that speaking to others in similar situations and sharing resources and knowledge will help their mental well-being, and may eliminate some stress and fear.
+Patients will find that speaking to others in similar situations and sharing resources and knowledge will help their mental well-being and may eliminate some stress and fear.

-Supporting someone with mesothelioma is a considerable emotional process and no one should go through this alone.
-Studies have illustrated that patients with terminal cancers who join support groups have higher survival rates and increased quality of life.
+Supporting someone with mesothelioma is stressful, and no one should go through it alone.
+Studies have illustrated that patients with terminal cancers — and their caretakers — who join support groups have higher long-term survival rates and increased quality of life.